Archie Parr

 Archer "Archie" Parr (December 25, 1860 or 1859 – October 18, 1942), was a Texas cattle rancher and politician, who was nicknamed "the Duke of Duval County", where he was the local Democratic Party political boss.
 Beginning in 1914, Parr was elected to the Texas State Senate for numerous consecutive terms, serving nearly two decades, from 1915 to 1934.
-He had previously been elected as country commissioner, serving for a decade after repeated re-election.
+He had previously been elected as county commissioner, serving for a decade after repeated re-election.
 He amassed a great fortune through his career.

 Anglo in ancestry, Parr spoke Spanish and acted as a patron, developing a power base among the Mexican Americans who constituted the majority of residents in the county.
 He retained their favor by supporting his constituents, showing sensitivity to their customs, and sometimes making cash payments.
 Parr controlled the party machine in the county.
 By his death in 1942, his son, George Parr, had taken it over, keeping control until 1975.